cloudmesh/cloudmesh.github.io/doc/source/faq.rst

 Development Questions
 ----------------------------

-Cloudmesh is cool, can I participate in the development?
+Cloudmesh is cool.
+Can I participate in the development?

 * Yes, Yes, Yes.
 We love your participation.
-If you have ideas or want to help on extending cloudmesh, or even documentation, testing and code cleanup let us know.
+If you have ideas or want to help on extending Cloudmesh, or even documentation, testing and code cleanup let us know.
 You will be properly acknowledged in our future releases.

-I like to contribute my code to cloudmesh?
+I would like to contribute my code to Cloudmesh.

-* Yes you can do that.
-We can create you a repository on cloudmesh.
+* Yes, you can do that.
+We can create a repository for you on Cloudmesh.
 We need to discuss and agree how to best integrate your code.
+Please contact us.

-You use Flask why not Django?
+You use Flask.
+Why not Django?

 * When we started the project we found that the entry level to django was too high for students to participate.
 We originally used